uf-mil/mil/Simul8.md

 Simul8 is our internally implemented water vehicle dynamics and vision simulation.
 It is designed to support multiple vehicles at once, and always with one eye toward surface vessels.
 At least some part of this is to anticipate the possibility of both the RobotX WAM-V and some sub (probably not Sub8) interacting in the water.

 # How to install
-(You don't need to do any installation if you've run the script from [[Install Dependencies]]
+(You don't need to do any installation if you've run the script from [[Installing Dependencies]]

     mkdir -p ~/repos
     cd ~/repos